 Place peeled whole garlic cloves in a clean and sterile jar.
 You can sterilize a glass jar and lid by boiling it in water.
 Pour honey over the garlic and stir to combine.
 Make sure the garlic is completely covered with honey.
 Seal the jar and let it sit on a counter for three days.

 Open the jar to let out any gases and stir the garlic and honey.
 If you see tiny bubbles in the honey, it means the garlic has started to ferment.
-Reseal and let sit for at least a week before using.
+Reseal and let sit for a couple of weeks to a month before using.

 Honey garlic marinade